 We’ve found it works best to break a campaign up into 3-month “chunks.”
 This allows us to put enough weight behind a strategy to get results, while also allowing the flexibility to iterate quickly and change course when needed.

 This is where things get fun.
 Depending on your industry and what your business does, there are a number of ways we can go.
-Perhaps we decide to create an invaluable industry resource that will build you authoritative links and position you as an expert.
-Or, we may decide that product reviews or guest posts are a better approach.
-Typically we pick 2-4 strategies and combine them for maximum effect.
+Perhaps we decide to create an invaluable industry resource that will build you authoritative, high quality backlinks and position you as an expert.
+Alternatively, we may decide that product reviews or guest posts are a better approach.
+Typically, we pick 2-4 strategies and combine them for maximum effect.

 Once this roadmap is created, we monitor our progress against it via a shared Google Spreadsheet.
 This allows you to see exactly what’s done, what’s in progress, and what’s still outstanding.
 As you can see, we make it very detailed so that you know exactly that is happening at any given point in time:

-Once the strategy ands schedule is agreed upon, we audit your existing content and see if anything looks like a good fit for our chosen strategy, or can be tweaked to get there.
+Once the strategy and schedule is agreed upon, we audit your existing content and see if anything looks like a good fit for our chosen white hat backlink strategy, or can be tweaked to get there.
 If not, we advise you on the right type of content to create and help you create it.

 Here’s an example of our search operators file: